 Mostly bluish-gray with a black cap and chestnut neck and breast.
 The bill is dusky.
 The legs are orange.
 Immature birds are brown with dusky streaks and yellowish legs.
 A shy heron that forages for fish in reeds and cattail.
 Always associated with water.

 43. Least Bittern

 Mostly orange and black.
 The female is a dull version of the male (featured here).
-The Least Bittern remains motionless in cattail and reed stands close to the water as it stalks for unsuspecting fish.
-It flies low over the vegetation and drops after short a distance.
+The Least Bittern remains motionless in cattail, and the reed stands close to the water as it stalks for unsuspecting fish.
+It flies low over the vegetation and drops after a short distance.

 44. Black-necked Stilt

 Black and white with a long thin bill.
 Its legs are very long and red in color.
 Both sexes look alike.
 Walks or wades in shallow wetlands and mudflats as it looks for invertebrates.
 Rather vocal when disturbed.

 45. Belted Kingfisher

 The male is gray-blue and white, while the female has a rusty band on the belly.
 Both sexes have strong bills and shaggy crests.
 Dives for fish in shallow waters.
 It is smaller than a pigeon and favors shallow waters of lakes, streams, and estuaries.

 Brown back with a black and white breast and forehead.
 The belly is pure white.
 Both sexes look alike.
 While generally associated with wetlands, the Killdeer is also found in open pastures and even on football and baseball fields in urban areas.
 It is rather vocal when it takes off.

 Yellow-billed with black around the base, throat, and neck.
 The sides of the head, neck, and breast are gray.
 The back is brown and streaked with black.
 The juvenile is a dull version of the adults.
 It favors marshes with grasses and reeds.
 Generally shy.
 It can be detected by their typical calls.